Josh Rojas Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.99 team ERA that ranks ninth among all MLB pitching staffs.
+- The Astros have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.

-- Astros pitchers combine to rank 22nd in baseball in home runs given up (199 total, 1.3 per game).
+- Astros pitchers combine to surrender 200 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

 © 2023 Data Skrive.
 All rights reserved.